bundabrg/bcf/docs/api.md

 ## Command Manager

 During your plugin initialization you need to setup a new Command Manager instance.
-For Bukkit use a `BukkitCommandManager`, passing your own plugin as a parameter.
+For Bukkit use a `BukkitCommandManager`, and for Bungeecord use `BungeeCommandManager`, passing your own plugin as a parameter.

 Then register each of your Command classes with the manager, passing the class type as a parameter.